Hall Johnson

 Francis Hall Johnson (March 12, 1888 – April 30, 1970) was an American composer and arranger of African-American spiritual music.
 He is one of a group—including Harry T. Burleigh, R. Nathaniel Dett, and Eva Jessye—who had great success performing African-American spirituals.

 Early years

-Francis Hall Johnson was born on March 12, 1888, the fourth of six children of Alice Virginia Sansom and William Decker Johnson, who was a bishop in the AME Church.
+Francis Hall Johnson was born on March 12, 1888, the fourth of six children of Alice Virginia Sansom and William Decker Johnson (1842–1909), who was a pastor in the AME Church and a president of Allen University.

 Johnson received an extensive education.
-He attended the private, all-black Knox Institute and earned a degree from Allen University in Columbia, South Carolina.
+He attended the private, all-black Knox Institute in Athens, Georgia, and earned a degree from Allen University in Columbia, South Carolina.
 He also attended Atlanta University, the Juilliard School, Hahn School of Music, and the University of Pennsylvania.

 As a boy, Johnson was tutored on piano by his older sister, and he taught himself to play the violin after hearing a violin recital given by Joseph Henry Douglass, grandson of Frederick Douglass.